About Emiliano's Lab

 How the experiments are organized

-In-silico studies often follow a fixed pattern: feed stimuli into an encoding model to obtain predicted cortical maps (for TRIBE v2, 20,484 vertices per sample), then train a classifier or run statistics to test whether representations differ across conditions.
-Empirical studies follow whatever pipeline fits the hypothesis and the recording setup.
+Encoding-model studies often follow a fixed pattern: feed stimuli into an encoding model to obtain predicted cortical maps (for TRIBE v2, 20,484 vertices per sample), then train a classifier or run statistics to test whether representations differ across conditions.
+EEG studies follow acquisition and preprocessing suited to the hypothesis.
+Simulation work evolves populations under explicit world dynamics and logs distributional metrics over time.
 Each experiment page documents its own methods and limitations.

 Built by Emiliano Cuevas — a research prototype, not for clinical use.